Break-Through-Tech/Wyndham-1C-no-show-fraud-detection/Challenge-Project-Overview.md

 ---

 ## 🏢 About Wyndham Hotels & Resorts
 Wyndham Hotels & Resorts is a global leader in the hospitality industry, operating a vast portfolio of hotel brands across various price points and geographic regions.
-The team's objective is to safeguard inventory and maintain the integrity of their loyalty program by identifying and mitigating fraudulent reservation patterns.

 ---